 Hemolytic Uremic Syndrome

-HUS occurs when a toxic substance is released into your bloodstream and destroys red blood cells.
+HUS occurs when a toxic substance is released into the bloodstream and destroys red blood cells.
 This causes bleeding, blood clots, and kidney damage.
+HUS is more common in young children than in adults.

 Food that contains bacteria is the most common cause of HUS.
 An example is E. coli bacteria.
 The bacteria release harmful substances that injure blood vessels.
 The following can also cause HUS: